opengovsg/ts-template/frontend/docs/project-structure.md

 │   ├── assets/       # assets folder can contain all the static files such as images, fonts, etc.
-│   ├── components/   # shared components used across the entire application │   ├── config/       # all the global configuration, env variables etc. get exported from here and used in the app │   ├── features/     # feature based modules
+│   ├── components/   # shared components used across the entire application │   ├── config/       # all the global configuration, env variables etc. get exported from here and used in the app │   ├── constants/    # shared constants used across the entire application │   ├── features/     # feature based modules
 │   ├── hooks/        # shared hooks used across the entire application │   ├── lib/          # re-exporting different libraries preconfigured for the application